-Trust me it will be only thing they remember if you give them an alergic reaction.
+Trust me it will be the only thing they remember if you give them an allergic reaction.

 11. Too Much Makeup

-Keep a natural look, avoiding dark eyeshadown, bright lipstick or heavy foundation.
+Keep a natural look, avoiding dark eyeshadow, bright lipstick or heavy foundation.

 12. Keep Accessories to a Minimum

-Keep it simple with a a pair of stud ear rings instead of hoops.
+Keep it simple with a pair of stud earrings instead of hoops.
 Try not to look to bedazzled.

 13. Cover Tattoos and Piercings if you can